Takeaways from Michigan’s big win at Minnesota

 Conference play has officially started for the Michigan Wolverines, and in their first game without starting point guard Jaelin Llewellyn, Michigan cruised in a road win over Minnesota, 90-75.

-It was a much different story this year, as while Minnesota is a little worse than they were last year, this Michigan team needed a confidence boost and certainly got one Thursday evening.
+It was a much different story this year.
+While Minnesota is a little worse than last year, this Michigan team needed a confidence boost and certainly got one Thursday evening.

 Here are some takeaways from the blowout win.

-Michigan hasn’t started games too well so far this season, but they were firing on all cylinders at the start of this one.
+Michigan hasn’t started games too well so far this season, but was firing on all cylinders at the start of this one.

-They jumped out to a big lead early in this one, as a 20-9 lead at the 13:40 mark ballooned into a 37-13 one over 6 game minutes.
+The Wolverines jumped out to a big a 20-9 at the 13:40 mark and ballooned into a 37-13 one in just a little more than six game minutes.

-Michigan went on a 22-4 run from the 14:27 mark to the 7:28 mark in the first half.
-Their hot shooting start jump-started that run, as the Wolverines made 10 of their first 12 shots and cashing their first 5 attempts from three.
-They were getting to the rim, moving the ball, and really dominating the Golden Gophers offensively.
+They went on a 22-4 run from the 14:27 mark to the 7:28 mark in the first half.
+Their hot shooting jump-started that run, as the Wolverines made 10 of their first 12 shots and cashing their first five attempts from three.
+They were getting to the rim, moving the ball and really dominating offensively.

 While Minnesota did climb back a little to cut the halftime lead to 16, Michigan still put on an offensive clinic, shooting 53.3% from the field and 58.3% from three in the first 20 minutes.
-They kept shooting well in the second half, as they made 52.4% of their field goals and 55.6% of their threes in the game.
+It kept shooting well in the second half, making 52.4% of its field goals and 55.6% of threes in the game.

-The entire Michigan team looked confident on offense for the first time this season, even without their starting point guard.
+The entire Michigan team looked confident on offense for the first time this season, even without its starting point guard.

 Life without Llewellyn